keyestudio/KS0807-Keyestudio-STEM-Programming-DIY-Stone-Thrower-Learning-Kit/docs/index.md

 ![q18](./media/q18.png)

-If you do not know how to upload code to the board, click [here](#1.基础教程) to learn the basic projects.
+If you do not know how to upload code to the board, [click to learn the basic projects](#1.
+Basic Projects).

 After uploading the code, the servo rotates from 0 degree to 180 degree and to 90 degree.
 You can press the service button on the development board to have a clear look.
 If your servo gets no response, please check whether the wiring is correct or whether the expansion board is powered by the batteries.